What Is an SSL Certificate?

 What is an SSL Certificate?

-Intermediate Certificates.
-Additional files provided by 3rd parties that generated and signed your "public key".
+• Intermediate Certificates: Additional files provided by 3rd parties that generated and signed your "public key".
 These are public files and need to be installed on the web server so that connecting devices can properly verify your site’s identity.
-If you forget to install this, anyone connecting to your website may get SSL warnings.

 What is TLS